Dooders/.github/profile/README.md

  - Ideal for applications requiring historical data tracking and state buffering, TemporalObject ensures robust and flexible state management for complex simulations.

 # Contributing
+Any contributions are welcome!
+Whether it's bug fixes, new features, or improving documentation, your help is appreciated.
+Please refer to the CONTRIBUTING.md file in each project repository for guidelines on how to contribute.
+Or see the general version [here](https://github.com/Dooders/.github/blob/main/CONTRIBUTING.md)

 # Contact